Microbial fuel cell: Generation process

 When microorganisms consume a substance such as sugar in aerobic conditions, they produce carbon dioxide and water.
 However, when oxygen is not present, they may produce carbon dioxide, hydrons (hydrogen ions), and electrons, as described below for sucrose:

 Microbial fuel cells use inorganic mediators to tap into the electron transport chain of cells and channel electrons produced.
 The mediator crosses the outer cell lipid membranes and bacterial outer membrane; then, it begins to liberate electrons from the electron transport chain that normally would be taken up by oxygen or other intermediates.

 The now-reduced mediator exits the cell laden with electrons that it transfers to an electrode; this electrode becomes the anode.
 The release of the electrons recycles the mediator to its original oxidized state, ready to repeat the process.
 This can happen only under anaerobic conditions; if oxygen is present, it will collect the electrons, as it has more free energy to release.

+Certain bacteria can circumvent the use of inorganic mediators by making use of special electron transport pathways known collectively as extracellular electron transfer (EET).
+EET pathways allow the microbe to directly reduce compounds outside of the cell, and can be used to enable direct electrochemical communication with the anode.

 In MFC operation, the anode is the terminal electron acceptor recognized by bacteria in the anodic chamber.
 Therefore, the microbial activity is strongly dependent on the anode's redox potential.
 A Michaelis–Menten curve was obtained between the anodic potential and the power output of an acetate-driven MFC.
 A critical anodic potential seems to provide maximum power output.

 Potential mediators include natural red, methylene blue, thionine, and resorufin.

 Organisms capable of producing an electric current are termed exoelectrogens.
 In order to turn this current into usable electricity, exoelectrogens have to be accommodated in a fuel cell.